 Eventually, the Spaniards reconquered their territory.
 And in the next centuries, they turned the fort into a sumptuous palace known as the Alcazar.
 It was the home of the Spanish kings.

 The Royal Palace rises from the ashes

-Immediately, King Philip V decided to build a new palace in the same site.
-He called one of the best architects of the time, Italian Filippo Juvarra.
+Immediately, King Philip V decided to build a new palace on the same site.
+He charged one of the best architects of the time, Italian Filippo Juvarra, with the task.
 But Juvarra died and left the palace unfinished.
 So it was up to his pupil Sachetti to adapt Juvarra’s plans and build the square-plan palace.

 A palace fit for the grandson of Louis XIV

-Juvarra used marble to decorate the interiors, and local limestone and granite for the facade.
-With these materials, the new palace was also protected against fires.
+Juvarra used marble to decorate the interiors and local limestone and granite for the facade.
+Thanks to these materials, the new palace was also protected against fires.

 The second architect, Sachetti, had designed a perfectly symmetric building.
 But the very first resident of the palace, Philip’s son, Charles III, added two projecting wings to his new abode, breaking the symmetry.